 top of page

-Maldon has a varied and interesting history, it is acknowledged worldwide for its coastal connections with the famous sea salt.
-The iconic Thames Sailing Barges and infamous yearly mud race.
+Maldon is the second oldest Town in Essex, it has a varied and interesting history and is acknowledged worldwide for its coastal connections with the famous sea salt, the iconic Thames Sailing Barges and infamous yearly mud race.
 Maldon is a historic maritime town, known for the Battle of Maldon in 991 CE, making it the oldest recorded site in England.
 This is where the Viking raiders defeated the Saxons on the mainland opposite the Island of Northey.

 The Promenade Park

 The promenade park is undoubtedly the most visited location in Maldon, originally created over one hundred years ago upon the sloping bank of the River Blackwater.
-In the summer, it's perfect for hiring a beach hut for the day, has several picnic areas, historic pubs, The Tearoom Barge, the Maldon Motor Show, Maldon Carnival, open-air cinema, markets, and boat trips.
+In the summer, it's perfect for hiring a beach hut for the day, has several picnic areas, historic pubs, The Tearoom Barge, Maldon Motor Show, Maldon Carnival, open-air cinema, markets, and boat trips.
 Enjoy a walk along the beautiful riverside offering views of the estuary and its abundant wildlife.
+Visit Maldon's Promenade Park.

 Maldon High Street